adelevie/parse_resource/README.md

 end
 ```

-If you are using version `1.5.11` or earlier, subclass to just `ParseResource`.
+If you are using version `1.5.11` or earlier, subclass to just `ParseResource`--or just update to the most recent version.

 Creating, updating, and deleting: